aistabci/abci-docs/en/docs/faq.md

 ## Q. I want to avoid to close SSH session unexpectedly

-If you success to connect ABCI, your SSH session may be closed after a while.
-In such case, you may avoid by sending or recieving KeepAlive between SSH server and client.
+The SSH session may be closed shortly after connecting to ABCI with SSH.
+In such a case, you may be able to avoid it by performing KeepAlive communication between the SSH client and the server.

-To enable KeepAlive is to edit system ssh configuration file "/etc/ssh/ssh_config" or user's ssh configuration file "~/.ssh/config" and add the ServerAliveInterval option with an interval like 60 seconds.
+To enable KeepAlive, set the option ServerAliveInterval to about 60 seconds in the system ssh configuration file (/etc/ssh/ssh_config) or per-user configuration file (~/.ssh/config) on the user's terminal.
 ```
-[username@userpc ~]$ vi ~/.ssh/config
+[username@yourpc ~]$ vi ~/.ssh/config
-[username@userpc ~]$ cat ~/.ssh/config
+[username@yourpc ~]$ cat ~/.ssh/config
 (snip)
 Host as.abci.ai
    ServerAliveInterval 60